MLA's COVID-19 statement

 - Personal travel (non-business related)

 - The Australian Government has now advised international travel is prohibited until further notice.
 Domestic travel in Australia is subject to state border restrictions and is only for essential purposes.

-- The Australian Government advises that anyone who has travelled internationally or has come into direct contact with a confirmed case of COVID-19 must isolate themselves and should monitor their health for 14 days from the date of entry or contact.
+- The Australian Government advises that anyone who has a confirmed case of COVID-19 must self-isolate and follow the guidance of health authorities.
+Suspected cases of COVID-19, including anyone who has travelled internationally or has come into direct contact with a confirmed case of COVID-19, must also isolate themselves and should monitor their health for 14 days from the date of entry or contact.

 - The Integrity Systems Company (ISC) Helpdesk service will continue to operate during business hours of 9am – 5pm, Monday to Friday.